Condemnation and eminent domain are two terms that you’ll encounter when buying land.

 Dispute: Landowners are often entitled to their day in court if they are unhappy with the compensation amount.

-Remember, just because the government has the right of eminent domain, it doesn’t mean that they automatically win.
+Remember, just because the government has the right of eminent domain, it doesn’t mean that they automatically win a compensation claim.

-The right eminent domain lawyer can help you identify the grounds on which you can challenge the government’s claim.
+The right eminent domain lawyer can help you identify the grounds on which you can challenge the government’s compensation amount.

 Even if you end up having to give up your property, you can receive just compensation and guidance navigating this process.